-Appeal for with detailed information submitted by the student.
+Appeal form with detailed information submitted by the student.

 Appeal forms are available in the Financial Aid Office.
-The student must clearly state on the appeal form the extenuating circumstanc (with explanation) and include a description of what has changed to allow the studen to make satisfactory progress.
+The student must clearly state on the appeal form the extenuating circumstances (with explanation) and include a description of what has changed to allow the student to make satisfactory progress.